wpquads/quick-adsense-reloaded/readme.txt

 * New: Allow the use of the same ad on several different ad positions at the same time
 * New: Complete rewrite of the main processing function for easier maintanance

-* Fix: Check if WP QUADS PRO is installed was very slow
+* Fix: Checking for WP QUADS PRO is very slow
 * Fix: AdSense option Hide on device X condition not working width shortcode [quads]
 * Fix: Rewrite admin html and css for a more robust structure to prevent to be overwritten by other plugin devs who think its cool to load their css stuff all over the admin area
 * Fix: Button Open All Ads only works on second click
 * Fix: Hide Sizing Options when ad type is not AdSense
+* Fix: Meta Box option "Hide all ads" is not hiding custom created ads with commercial themes like bimber.

 * Tweak: Remove deprecated code lines and move relevant functons to api.php
 * Tweak: Enable quicktags button per default on first time installation